billmeyer/otel-adventure/README.md

 This will open a browser window at `http://localhost:8880/lab` with the project files.

 From here you can follow the `section##-<title>.ipynb` files for instructions.
-For the sake of DRY these instructions are not repeated here. `section01-requirements.ipynb` and `section02-startup.ipynb` are covered above for the sake of accessibility and getting started with jupyter.
+For the sake of not repeating ourselves these instructions are not copied here. `section01-requirements.ipynb` and `section02-startup.ipynb` are covered above for the sake of accessibility and getting started with jupyter.